V K Sasikala’s husband Natarajan passes away

 Natarajan had worsening liver and kidney failure and lung congestion, ahead of the twin organ transplant.

-Tracheostomy was performed on October 6, 2017, and he was on ventilator support for sometime, the hospital had said then.
+Tracheostomy was performed on October 6, 2017, and he was on ventilator support for some time, the hospital had said then.

 OneIndia News